boytainnt/TrafficMap/README.md

 # TrafficMap

 A Simple app using firebase.
+This project was build at my first hackathon.

 Users can report where have traffic jam and other users can know.
   + Show the way between 2 points and traffic through the way.